SK1PPR/toy-compiler/Readme.md

 ## Setup

+The project requires the following packages to be present
-The project uses `Cmake` as the build-system generator and `Ninja` (optional) as the build-tool.
+- `Cmake` for the build-system generator
+- `Ninja` (optional) as the build-tool
-The project also uses `google-test` for testing.
+- `google-test` for running tests
-- Make sure `Cmake` is present in your system
-- Make sure `gtest` is present in your system
-- Commands:
+- `graphviz` (optional) required to generate the AST image.

+After you make sure that all required packages are present use the following commands:
 ```
 mkdir build
 cd build